 5 The number of parking spaces for 1 bedroom and studio apartments in the Double Bay Centre should be multiplied by the parking multiplier for non-residential uses in the Double Bay B2 zone.

-For example, a dwelling on a small or narrow lot may not achieve the maximum number of on-site parking spaces if the arrangement of the spaces cannot meet the character, streetscape and location of garage requirements for the precinct.
+and location of garage requirements for the precinct.
 This is particularly relevant in the R2 Low Density Residential zoned areas.